gandhipr/aks-tls-bootstrap/README.md

 - [X] ALPN support on the client (used for Envoy routing)
 - [X] Cache intermediate certificates so we don't have to retrieve them every time
 - [X] Add option to allow root certificates to only be populated from a given directory (pinning) based on [this blog post](https://techcommunity.microsoft.com/t5/azure-governance-and-management/azure-instance-metadata-service-attested-data-tls-critical/ba-p/2888953)
+- [X] Migrate functions to be on server struct struct and move variables there
-- [ ] Create bootstrap token secret
+- [X] Create bootstrap token secret
-- [ ] Add webhooks to validate CSR requests and delete completed tokens
+- [ ] Add webhook to validate CSR requests
 - [ ] Multi-cloud support (i.e. don't be hardcoded to public cloud
 - [ ] Make server image run as non-root user